popphp/popphp/README.md

 ### The Event Manager

-The event manager provides a way to hook specific events and functionality into certain point in the application's life cycle.
+The event manager provides a way to hook specific events and functionality into certain points in the application's life cycle.
 The default hook points with the application object are:

 * app.init